This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Deep breathing and coughing will decrease your risk for a lung infection.
 Take a deep breath and hold it for as long as you can.
 Let the air out and then cough strongly.
 Deep breaths help open your airway.
 You may be given an incentive spirometer to help you take deep breaths.
 Put the plastic piece in your mouth and take a slow, deep breath, then let the air out and cough.
 Repeat these steps 10 times every hour.

 - You may get out of bed and walk around the same day of surgery.
 Movement will help prevent blood clots.
 You may also be given exercises to do in bed.
 Do not get out of bed on your own until your healthcare provider says you can.
 Talk to healthcare providers before you get up the first time.
 They may need to help you stand up safely.
 When you are able to get up on your own, sit or lie down right away if you feel weak or dizzy.

-- Heart medicines may be given to help regulate your heartbeat and blood pressure.
+- Medicines may be given for pain or to help regulate your heartbeat and blood pressure.
+Aspirin may also be given to help thin your blood to prevent blood clots.

 You may bleed more than expected or get an infection.
 Your new graft may narrow, become blocked, and get infected.
 The blood flow to your legs and feet may become blocked again.
 You may need more surgery.
 Graft failure may increase your risk of a leg or foot amputation.
 You may get a blood clot that travels to your heart or lungs.
 This can be life-threatening.